balena-io-experimental/product-pulse/README.md

 ## Highlights

-- **Get a high-level look at product health** based on user and repo activity, visualizing scores for Direction, Maintenance, and Community health.
+- **Get a high-level look at product or project health** based on user and repo activity, visualizing scores for Direction, Maintenance, and Community health.
 - **Criteria can be adopted for low/no code products** making this inclusive of all types of technical projects.
 - **Integrate the Product Pulse data model with other non-repo services** like other project management solutions (Asana, Monday, etc.).